Tatiane-Vieira/titanic-machine-learning-project/README.md

-# Titanic Survival Prediction
+# Titanic Survival Prediction | Machine Learning Classification Project

 Machine learning project developed using the Titanic dataset from Kaggle.

 ## Project Overview

-This project explores passenger survival patterns aboard the Titanic using:
+This project applies machine learning techniques to predict passenger survival in the Titanic disaster using the Kaggle dataset.

+The workflow includes exploratory data analysis (EDA), data preprocessing, feature engineering, model training, and performance evaluation to identify the most effective classification approach.

+The goal is to build a robust and interpretable predictive model while demonstrating key data science skills such as data cleaning, feature transformation, and model comparison.

+## Project objective

+To predict whether a passenger survived the Titanic disaster based on demographic, socio-economic, and travel-related features.

+## Data Preprocessing

+Key steps included:

+- Handling missing values (Age, Cabin, Embarked)
+- Imputing missing data using statistical strategies
+- Converting categorical variables into numerical format
+- One-Hot Encoding for categorical features

-- Exploratory Data Analysis (EDA)
+## Exploratory Data Analysis (EDA)

-- Feature Engineering
-- Missing Value Treatment
-- One-Hot Encoding
-- Machine Learning Models
+EDA revealed important patterns such as:

+- Gender as a strong indicator of survival
+- Higher survival rates among younger passengers
+- Passengers with recorded cabin information showing different survival patterns

 ## Models Tested

-- Logistic Regression
+Multiple machine learning models were trained and compared:

-- Decision Tree
+Logistic Regression (baseline and final model) Decision Tree Classifier
-- Random Forest
+Random Forest Classifier

 ## Final Model

-Logistic Regression was selected as the final model due to its balanced performance and interpretability.
+The final model selected was Logistic Regression, due to its:

+- Strong and stable performance
+- High interpretability
+- Better generalization compared to more complex models

+## Evaluation
-## Kaggle Score
+- Kaggle Submission Score (Accuracy): 0.76076

-Final Kaggle submission score:
-0.76076

 ## Technologies Used